An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

 People who are less emotionally stable or who have high anxiety levels tend to experience specific events more stressfully than others.
 Some doctors describe an exaggerated negative response to stress as "catastrophizing" the event (thinking of a problem as a catastrophe).
 However, research has found that patients with anxiety disorder do not have any differences in their actual physical response to stress (such as heart rate, blood pressure, or release of stress hormones) compared to people without anxiety.

 The lack of an established network of family and friends predisposes a person to stress disorders and stress-related health problems, including heart disease and infections.
 Older people who maintain active relationships with their adult children are buffered against the adverse health effects of chronic stress-inducing situations, such as low income or lower social class.
 This may be because people who live alone are unable to discuss negative feelings to relieve their stress.

 People who remain happy and healthy despite many life stresses typically have very good social support networks.
 Having a pet may help reduce medical problems that are aggravated by stress, including heart disease and high blood pressure.

 In prehistoric times, the physical changes in response to stress were an essential adaptation for meeting natural threats.
 Even in the modern world, the stress response can be an asset for raising levels of performance during critical events, such as a sports activity, an important meeting, or in situations where there is actual danger or a crisis.

-When stress becomes persistent and low-level all parts of the body's stress apparatus (the brain, heart, lungs, blood vessels, and muscles) become chronically over-activated or under-activated.
+When low-level stress becomes persistent, all parts of the body's stress apparatus (the brain, heart, lungs, blood vessels, and muscles) become chronically over-activated or under-activated.
 Such chronic stress may produce physical or psychological damage over time.
 Acute stress can also be harmful in certain situations, particularly in individuals with pre-existing heart conditions.

 Psychological Effects of Stress